awgeo/awgeo.github.io/_posts/2020-05-25-datacamp-sql-courses.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - datacamp
-  - readability
+  - sql
-  - standard
+  - data_analyst
 ---

 I've managed to exhaust DataCamp.com of all 25 courses on SQL programming, covering both SQL Server and PostgreSQL.
 It has kept me busy for 9-weeks of coronavirus lockdown, while on furlough from work.
 Since each course takes about 4 hours, that's a good 100 hours of coding, plus their one short SQL "project" working with data from The World Bank.